-Join Mark Struthers for an in-depth discussion in this video Adjusting MIDI to aid VSTi performances, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Adjusting MIDI to aid VSTi performances, part of Learning Cubase Pro 8.

 - Let's look now at adapting existing MIDI performances…to make them play back better through a VSTi,…if the MIDI was recorded using a different VSTi initially.…This can happen when you are…sharing projects between studios.…For example, the recording of our piano…was made in one studio,…but rather than using HALion Sonic SE, as we are doing,…the piano was recorded using a different VSTi,…a dedicated piano VSTi call Ivory.…And because that will have been set up…in a different way to HALion Sonic,…in terms of sustain and effects,…the actual playing performance…will have been modified…because of the built-in effects.…